Nanty Glo, Pennsylvania: Cultural references

 Coal pickers like this one could make as much as a dollar a day salvaging usable coal from the mountains of refuse, coal that the mines rejected as second-rate; this photo was taken in 1937 at Nanty Glo's Springfield Mine, and is now in the Library of Congress collection.

 Both Time and Life magazines did stories on Nanty Glo as their prime exhibit for their coverage of President Franklin Delano Roosevelt's taking control of the nation's coal mines after mine workers defied a congressional law by going on strike at the height of World War Two.
 The May 10, 1943, edition of Life features a photo essay by Alfred Eisenstaedt of miners' everyday lives in Nanty Glo.

-The Library of Congress has an extensive collection of photographs taken in a public works program of the mines and miners in Nanty Glo and nearby mining towns, taken during the Great Depression.
+The Library of Congress has an extensive collection of photographs taken in a public works program of the mines and miners in Nanty Glo and nearby mining communities, taken during the Great Depression.
 The figure of Levi Swanson is heavily praised, as he was the original founder.